 4. Help You To Fight Procrastination

-Procrastination is something which we all struggle from time to time, including me.
+Procrastination is something that we all struggle with from time to time, including me.
 But when you set clear goals in life for what you want to do, it helps you understand that procrastination is risky.
 Time is wasted.
 You are not getting closer to that goal yet another day.
 Remember this quotation from Pablo Picasso every time you’re considering postponing that next move toward your target and rethinking your stance: “Just postpone until tomorrow what you’re willing to die after you’ve left undone.”